johnwhitington/cpdf-source/README.md

 The file [cpdfyojson.ml](cpdfyojson.ml) was written by Martin Jambon and others.

-The error descriptions for -verify-pdfua "matterhorn1.1" come from the PDF Association, and are licensed under the Creative Commons Attribution 4.0 International license.
+The error descriptions for -verify "PDF/UA-1(matterhorn)" come from the PDF Association, and are licensed under the Creative Commons Attribution 4.0 International license.